Skip to main content

 Waivers & free agents

-• Players must be owned for at least 24 hours before being eligible for waivers
+• Players must be owned for at least 24 hours before going on waivers when dropped (configurable).
+Players dropped sooner go directly to free agents

 Default settings